 As mentioned above, in her early ages Sam wanted to continue her Australian football and didn't like soccer at all, she even told The Guardian that " when I first changed to football it wasn't exciting for me, I was taken away from something I loved, and that sucked".
 But after years of playing in boys' Australian rules football teams she could raise through the ranks in women's football.
 She is now one of the greatest female footballers with several records.
 She holds the record for the Most goals in the NWSL with 77 goals, the Most goals in an NWSL match with 4 goals, the Most goals in an NWSL season with 18 goals, the Most goals in the W-League with 69, goals the Most goals in a W-League season with 16 goals.

-The 27-year-old year Samantha is one of the most technical strikers in the world of football.
-So far, she has scored 160 goals for various clubs and 50 goals for the Australian women's national team.
+The 29-year-old year Samantha is one of the most technical strikers in the world of football.
+So far, she has scored 220 goals for various clubs in the domestic league and 61 goals for the Australian women's national team.
 Sam's goal celebration is quite unique.
 Her backflips go viral whenever she scores a goal.
 Her wonderful Backflips celebration later was featured in the Nike ad, Dream Crazier along with other women athletes like Serena Williams, Megan Rapinoe, and Diana Taurasi and aired during the 91st Academy Awards.

 It is also worth noting that as Samantha in a match against Italy in 2019 Women's World Cup in France scored a goal, she immediately ran to the corner flag for a shadowboxing match, the gesture was exactly how Tim Cahill, Australia's all-time leading scorer on the men's side, used to celebrate before his retirement after the 2018 World Cup in Russia.

 Samantha Kerr Outside Football

 In 2013, ESPN aired an hour-long of ESPN's Aussies Abroad entitled,